mdkamran-stack/kubernetes/devops_molvi/k8s_understanding.md

 ## k8s architectur
+FIRST control plan (master node)
-1. Kube-API is responsible for authentication & auth to create delete and manage worker nodes.
+1. Kube-API is responsible for authentication & auth & gets the data E.g: kubectl get pod thats what runs in the backend.
-2. Kube scheduler its communicate with API server to schedule pods on worker nodes
+2. Kube scheduler schedule the pods on nodes baesd on the CPU & memory requirements that you have given.
-3. Kube controller manager maintain & monitor clsuter  current states.
+3. Kube controller manager = Manages all the different controller like relication controller, job controller & node controller.
-4. Etcd contain whole data of cluster.
+4. Etcd server is brain of the k8s cluster and stores all the meta data of all the resources.

 ## Worker Node 3 component :
-1. kubeletet:
+1. kubeletet: It is responsible to commuicate the state of the pod running on the node back to API server
-2. Kube-proxy:
+2. Kube-proxy: Is repsonsible for intercommunication of pod
-3. container run time:
+3. CRD: is nothing but actual conatiner run time like CRio docker containerd.

 ## What is K8s Cluster.